 People with minor laxity are the perfect candidates for these types of aesthetic procedures.
 This is because one or two low/medium intensity treatments are usually sufficient to achieve their desired results and they will not be exposed to the inherent risks of the procedure several-times.

 Do not use any type of injectable anesthetic as a numbing solution for eyelid tightening.

 The main after-care principle after eyelid tightening are:

 Do not use any medicinal products.
 Only use those sterile products suggested in the after-care product list of the manufacturer.
 If you would like to use different after-care products, consult with the specific manufacturer whether their products are suitable to be used after this type of aesthetic treatments.
 If in doubt do not use any products other than mild antiseptics.

-Do not use plasters of any types.
+Do not use plasters of any type.
 No other forms of occlusion like bandaging shall be used during the downtime.